DSFans2014/volcano/docs/user-guide/how_to_use_vnpu.md

 **Notice**

-For **chip virtualization (non–full card usage)**, the value of `vnpu-dvpp` must strictly match the corresponding value listed in the above table.
+For **chip virtualization (non-full card usage)**, the value of `vnpu-dvpp` must strictly match the corresponding value listed in the above table.
 Any other values will cause the task to fail to be dispatched.